 The Bodhisatta was once a deer.
 The king was an avid hunter, and considered himself the manliest man in the kingdom.
-During a hunt in the forest his courtiers surrounded a thicket and beat the ground with clubs, driving the Bodhisatta out and straight toward the king.
+During a hunt in the forest, his courtiers surrounded a thicket and beat the ground with clubs, driving the Bodhisatta out and straight toward the king.
 The king let an arrow fly, but the clever Bodhisatta rolled safely out of its path.
-When the king saw the Bodhisatta dive down, he assumed he had hit it and yelled out a cheer.
+When the king saw the Bodhisatta dive down, he assumed he had hit him and yelled out a cheer.
 But when the Bodhisatta rose and ran off, the courtiers loudly mocked the king.

 In the Lifetime of the Buddha

-After Pindola Bharadvaja, one of the Buddha’s top disciples, had risen into the air to take a sandalwood bowl, the Buddha rebuked him for using his supernatural powers to do a cheap, pointless trick and issued an order forbidding all his disciples from using their powers.
-After this order was given, some heretics who wanted to create a schism among the Buddha’s followers wrongly assumed the Buddha would no longer do miracles, so they said if he performed one they would do one that was twice as good.
-To the shock of the heretics, the Buddha accepted their challenge, since he was not a disciple and the rule did not apply to him.
+After Pindola Bharadvaja, one of the Buddha’s top disciples, had risen into the air to reach a sandalwood bowl, the Buddha rebuked him for using his supernatural powers to do a cheap, pointless trick and issued an order forbidding his disciples from using their powers.
+After this order was given, some heretics who wanted to create a schism among the Buddha’s followers wrongly assumed the Buddha would no longer do miracles, so they said if he performed one, they would do one that was twice as good.
+To the shock of the heretics, the Buddha accepted their challenge since he was not a disciple and the rule did not apply to him.
 He had the king send his town crier out announcing that in seven days the Buddha would perform a masterpiece called the Twin Miracle under a mango tree.
-To thwart him the heretics cut down all the city’s mango trees.
+To thwart him, the heretics cut down all the city’s mango trees.

-The next evening, the Buddha heard some of his disciples discussing Sariputta’s excellent wisdom and he told them this story as an example of Sariputta’s wisdom from the past; being able to guess the full story about the rescue from just a tiny bit of information.
+The next evening, the Buddha heard some of his disciples discussing Sariputta’s excellent wisdom, and he told them this story as an example of Sariputta’s wisdom from the past; being able to guess the full story about the rescue from just a tiny bit of information.

 The king was an earlier birth of Ananda, another of the Buddha’s top disciples.